-Loudness took heavy metal and made it completely accessible to the mainstream--massive choruses, fist-pumping anthems, and colossal hooks.
-Without these and Akira Takasaki's ridiculous guitar skills, I fear they would have fallen into the pit of heavy metal bands stink of sub-par musicianship--the ones that are decent, but show nothing explicitly special in terms of song writing.
-Fortunately for Loudness, they had a special weapon: Takasaki's talent as both a guitarist and songwriter was hard to combat, especially when luck was on the band's side concerning an entrance to worldwide markets.
-Most tracks on the record are mid tempo rockers--nothing too crazy-- and are crammed with immense guitar solos, some of which are neoclassically-influenced.
-Ballads pop in from time to time, though they don't exhaust the customary formula, but instead sidestep it all together in favor of unique guitar lines or distinctive hooks.
-Songs, no matter the type, are awash with the gargantuan guitar riffs, which is really what makes them so special.
+Loudness took heavy metal and made it completely accessible to the mainstream: massive choruses, fist-pumping anthems, and colossal hooks.
+Without these, I fear they would have fallen into the pit of heavy metal bands that reek of sub-par musicianship--the ones that are decent, but show nothing little dexterity in terms of songwriting.
+Takasaki's talent, as both a guitarist and composer, was tough to combat, especially when luck was on the band's side concerning an entrance to the worldwide market.
+Most tracks on the record are mid tempo rockers and are crammed with guitar solos, some of which are neoclassically-influenced.

-From the moment I placed the album in my CD player and "Crazy Nights'" guitar riff broke the silence, I wailed about the metal madness that was surrounding me.
-The distortion sent me into a craze because of how astonishing it seemed at the time, and even today it still hints at the greatness that came from overseas in Japan.
+From the moment I placed the album in my CD player and "Crazy Nights'" guitar riff broke the silence, I loved the record.
+The distortion is, simply put, astonishing, and even today it still hints at the greatness that came from overseas in Japan.
 Think about it: if Loudness did not have the balls to break into the worldwide metal scene, where would Japanese metal be in the modern age?
 I think Sigh, one of the country's other esteemed metal acts, owe a lot to Loudness and Thunder in the East because of that.
 Would Japanese metal be in its current state without this record?
 Who knows, but it certainly would not be held in high regard.